The Ultimate Guide to Finding a Great Account Executive

 Utmost decorum

 Further elaborating on those great communication skills, it’s also important that your account executives can use their sense of decorum to operate with a delicate touch.
-They should be able to read situations and the preferences of your partners, to communicate in a very fluid way.
+They should be able to read situations and your partners’ preferences, to communicate in a very fluid way.

 This decorum will help your account executives to always represent your company in the best light, and achieve amazing results through whichever communication channel they decide to use.